-Use these settings to include a text, date and time overlay.
+Use these settings to include text and date and time overlays.

-The text, date and time overlay is included on one line at the top or bottom of the video image.
+These overlays are included on one line, at the top or bottom of the video image.

 Video Stream

 Define the maximum video stream time per session in seconds, minutes or hours, or set it as unlimited.
 When the set time has expired, a new stream can be started by refreshing the page in the browser.
 Note that the maximum video stream time does not apply to clients connecting via multicast.